 In America, it's a tradition to eat black-eyed peas for good luck as we ring in the New Year.
 Just because they're beans — a statement of fact, even though they are called "peas" — doesn't mean they have to be boring.
 This barbecued baked black-eyed peas recipe is spi-cy (yes, that's two syllables, because this is a Southern recipe and to emphasize that this will open up your sinuses).
 It tastes smoky and rich, as if it's seasoned with bacon, but the flavors come from the chipotles in adobo sauce.
 I especially love it with grits, millet, or brown rice.
-Happy New Year to you and your family!
-Make black-eyed peas for good luck.
+Happy (almost) New Year to you and your family!

 - In a large stock pot, combine black-eyed peas with enough water to cover them by two inches.
 Bring to a boil over medium heat.
 Skim off any foam, reduce heat to medium-low, and simmer, partially covered, until just tender, about 50 minutes to an hour.
 Drain beans, reserving cooking water.